 “Get out of my life,” she said loudly.
 Bad

 “Get out of my life,” she shouted.
 Better

 Whenever you see that you are using an adverb to say how something happens, always consider using a better and stronger verb instead.

-4. Brush up on your grammar
+4. Brush up on your grammar and punctuation

 It’s been a while since you were at high school.
 So take the time for a little refresher.